-The latest models from Samsung and Google — from the Galaxy S21 Ultra, Note 20 Ultra and Galaxy S20 FE to the Pixel 5 — have been built to that 5-foot spec, which technically qualifies for IP68.
+The latest models from Samsung and Google — from the Galaxy S21 Ultra and Pixel 6 Pro — have been built to that 5-foot spec, which technically qualifies for IP68.
 That means submersion protection in more than 1 meter of water — the official depth can vary from phone to phone.
 IP67 is anything up to and including 1 meter.

 The best waterproof phones you can buy today

 Just as you'd hope from a phone as luxurious as the iPhone 13 Pro Max, it promises to keep your phone dry.
 With an IP68 water/dust resistance rating, Apple promises all its new phones, including the iPhone 13 Pro, iPhone 13 and iPhone 13 mini, will withstand submersion in 6 metres (about 20 feet) of water for up to 30 minutes.
 That should be plenty of time to retrieve your phone if you've dropped it.